 I’d love to hear other ideas that my readers may have for self-sufficiency or reducing their living costs.
 Please feel free to comment.

 At our age (40’s and 50’s), we have friends who are having their first baby, as well as friends who have grandchildren.
-We can be in different stages of life – you may have chosen career first, or just not found the right person to settle down with earlier, so are just starting off married life together.
+We can be in different stages of life.
+You may have chosen career first, or just not found the right person to settle down with earlier, so are just starting off married life together.
 Fertility problems may have delayed that first child too.
-On the other hand your kids might be off your hands and you’re experiencing freedom from school fees and weekend sports for the first time, also have more cash to spend on travel, yourself and your home.
+On the other hand your kids might be off your hands and you’re experiencing freedom from school fees and weekend sports for the first time.
+You also have more cash to spend on travel, yourself and your home.

 Midlife is an exciting time and one which brings challenges too.
 Some of us may have to care for aging parents, or even have some health problems ourselves.
 We’re looking at retirement in the no-too-distant future and funding that so that our finances support a lifestyle that lasts 20 or more years.